Fernandafmsf/Fernandafmsf/README.md

 </div>

 ## Hello
-My name is Fernanda and i wrote this so you could know me a little better!
+I'm Fernanda and i wrote this so you could know me a little better! :)

 ### Informations about me
 - My name is Fernanda Fernandes and I'm 20 years old